All Episodes

 Well, whatever got crushed.

-They got they got they literally got creamed.
+They literally got creamed.

 Here's the story.

-Uh voters soundly rejected four issues Tuesday that would have overhauled the way Ohio runs its elections, ending a high-pitched campaign that had hoped to capitalize on a Republican investment scandal and complaints about last year's presidential election.
+Voters soundly rejected four issues Tuesday that would have overhauled the way Ohio runs its elections, ending a high-pitched campaign that had hoped to capitalize on a Republican investment scandal and complaints about last year's presidential election.

 The issues would have opened absentee balloting to all voters, lowered the cap on individual campaign contributions, and put boards instead of elected officials in charge of drawing legislative and congressional districts and overseeing the state's elections.

-It was George Soros and Moveon.org wanted to wrest control of elections from state office holders, now a virtual Republican monopoly.
+Reform Ohio Now, a coalition of unions and other Democrat-leaning groups that was George Soros and moveon.org wanted to wrest control of elections from state office holders, now a virtual Republican monopoly.

 Republicans resisted, forming an opposition group known as Ohio First.

-And they were they were profoundly victorious.
+And they were profoundly victorious.

 You have to dig deep to find this story in press coverage today, folks.